1st Edition

 Tobias Becker is a Visiting Professor of Modern History at Freie Universität Berlin.
 He has published widely on the history of popular culture and nostalgia.
 His most recent books include Popular Culture in Western Europe since 1800: A Student‘s Guide (2023) and Yesterday: A New History of Nostalgia (2023).

-Dylan Trigg is an Austrian Science Fund Senior Researcher at the University of Vienna, Department of Philosophy.
+Dylan Trigg is an Austrian Science Fund Senior Researcher in the Department of Philosophy, University of Vienna.
 He works on phenomenology, aesthetics, and the philosophy of emotion.
 Recent books include Topophobia: a Phenomenology of Anxiety (2016) and the edited collection Atmospheres and Shared Emotions (2022).